It’s time to soak up a few interesting facts about the Three Sisters in the Blue Mountains.

 Where are the Three Sisters?

-If you’re staying in Sydney, you can either take the train to Katoomba and make your way to Echo Point on foot.
+If you’re staying in Sydney, you can take the train to Katoomba and then make your way to Echo Point on foot.

-Alternatively, book a tour.
+Alternatively, you can book a tour.
 The benefit of taking a tour is that you can visit multiple sites in one day.
-It maximises your time in the Blue Mountains, especially if you have only planned for a day trip.
+This maximises your time in the Blue Mountains, especially if you are limited on time.

 10 Interesting Facts About the Three Sisters in the Blue Mountains

-The Three Sisters were formed approximately 200 million years ago in a time called the Triassic period (basically, when dinosaurs began to become dominant over reptilian-type species).
+The Three Sisters were formed approximately 200 million years ago.
+This was a time called the Triassic period (basically, when the dinosaurs began to become dominant over reptilian-type species).

-2. The Three Sisters is a declared Aboriginal Place.
+2. The Three Sisters is an Aboriginal Place

 The Three Sisters was the 98th place in the state of New South Wales to be named as an official Aboriginal Place.

-It was given the title in 2014 due to its aboriginal history and legend.
+It was given the title in 2014 due to its aboriginal history and legends.

-According to aboriginal legend of the Three Sisters, the rocks have names.
+According to the aboriginal legend of the Three Sisters, each of the three rocks has its own name.

 From the tallest to the shortest, they are named Meehni, Wimlah and Gunedoo.